 Matt earned his J.D. from New York University School of Law.
 During law school, he won several awards for oral advocacy, including tying for U.S. National Champion Team of the Jessup International Law Moot Court Competition.
 Matt completed undergraduate studies at Harvard College, where he earned an A.B. cum laude in English & American Literature & Language.

-Matt is admitted to the bar in the state of California, the District of Columbia, the U.S. Supreme Court, the U.S. Courts of Appeals for the Second, Fourth, Sixth, Seventh, Eighth, Ninth, and Tenth Circuits, and the U.S. District Courts for the District of Columbia and the Northern, Eastern, Central, and Southern Districts of California.
+Matt is admitted to the bar in the state of California, the District of Columbia, the U.S. Supreme Court, the U.S. Courts of Appeals for the Second, Fourth, Sixth, Seventh, Eighth, Ninth, Tenth, and D.C.
+Circuits, and the U.S. District Courts for the District of Columbia and the Northern, Eastern, Central, and Southern Districts of California.